KarlGW/azcfg/README.md

 ### Context and timeouts

-Every call to `Parse` or `parser.Parser` requires a `context.Context`.
-This is the main way of setting timeouts on the parser.
+Every call to `Parse` or `parser.Parse` requires a `context.Context`.
+This is the main way of setting timeouts.
 However, the internal clients for fetching secrets and settings and their underlying HTTP client has a default timeout of 30 seconds.
-This can be configured with setting the `Timeout` field on the `Options` struct in an option function, or using the dedicated function function, `WithTimeout`.
+This can be configured with setting the `Timeout` field on the `Options` struct in an option function, or using the dedicated option function, `WithTimeout`.

 ### Key Vault secret versions

 Secrets in Key Vault have versions associated with them.
 By default the latest version is retrieved.

-To target specific versions for specific settings:
+To target specific versions for specific secrets:

-- Set the secrets with their associated versions to the environment variable `AZCFG_SECRETS_VERSIONS` with format `secret1=version1,secret2=version2`.
+- Set the secret names with their associated versions to the environment variable `AZCFG_SECRETS_VERSIONS` with format `secret1=version1,secret2=version2`.
 - Use the option function `WithSecretsVersions` and provide a `map[string]string` with the secret name as key and version as value.

 ### App Configuration setting labels